-Title: Managing Director, TLS (South Africa)

-Details: Mr Schramm's employment contract is governed by South African law.
-His fixed remuneration package (in South African Rand) is R2,873,130 per annum and he is entitled to a car allowance totalling R300,000 per annum.
-He is eligible to receive an annual bonus of R187,859 at the discretion of the Company.
+Name: Title: Details: Georg Schramm Managing Director, TLS (South Africa) Mr Schramm's employment contract is governed by South African law.
+His fixed remuneration package is R3,094,000 per annum and he is entitled to car and mobile phone allowances totalling R353,000 per annum.
 Either party may terminate the contract on 6 months' notice.
 Where Mr Schramm is terminated due to operational requirements, the termination will be governed by TLS policies or practices or, if no policy or practice exists, in accordance with the law.

-Name: Trevor Wren

-Title: Managing Director, Statewide

-Details: Mr Wren has an annual total fixed remuneration (TFR) of \$219,000 consisting of base salary, superannuation and car allowance.
+Name: Trevor Wren Title: Managing Director, Statewide Details: Mr Wren has an annual total fixed remuneration (TFR) of \$171,915 consisting of base salary, superannuation and other benefits.
 Under the terms of his employment contract, he is eligible to receive short term incentives (STI) with a maximum opportunity of 40% of TFR per annum (at maximum performance levels).
 The STI will be in the form of an annual cash bonus, subject to the achievement of key performance indicators as determined by the Board.
 Mr Wren will also be awarded long term incentives (LTI) under NTAW's Employee Share Option Plan.
 He has statutory leave entitlements.
 Either party may terminate the contract on 3 months' notice.
 In the case of termination by Statewide, Statewide may provide payment in lieu of notice.
 Mr Wren is entitled to redundancy pay in accordance with the Company's legal obligations.
 Mr Wren's contract contains a 6 month non-compete restraint within as specified geographical area and a 6 month non-solicitation of employees, contacts and clients with whom he has contact with, or influence over.
+Name: Roshan Chelvaratnam Title: Managing Director, MPC Details: Mr Chelvaratnam has an annual total fixed remuneration (TFR) of \$196,005 consisting of base salary, superannuation and other benefits.
+Under the terms of his employment contract, he is eligible to receive short term incentives (STI) with a maximum opportunity of 35% of TFR per annum (at maximum performance levels).
+The STI will be in the form of an annual cash bonus, subject to the achievement of key performance indicators as determined by the Board.
+Mr Chelvaratnam will also be awarded long term incentives (LTI) under NTAW's Employee Share Option Plan.
+He has statutory leave entitlements.
+Either party may terminate the contract on 6 months' notice.
+In the case of termination by MPC, MPC may provide payment in lieu of notice.
+He may not terminate within the first 3 years of his employment.
+Mr Chelvaratnam is entitled to redundancy pay in accordance with the Company's legal obligations.
+Mr Chelvaratnam's contract contains a 6 month non-compete restraint within Australia and a 12 month non-solicitation of employees, contacts and clients with whom he has contact with, or influence over.
+Key management personnel have no e ntitlement to termination payments in the event of removal for misconduct